 Some people are anxious or embarrassed to talk about money but, after a few late payers, I can guarantee you won’t be one of them!
 Make sure you state in no uncertain terms what the payment terms in your freelancer contract are from the get-go and ensure new clients are clear about what they are.

 Put your payment terms on all invoices and make it easy for clients to pay you.
 Good client relationships involving regular communication mean late payments are far less likely to occur in the first place.

 12-step late payer procedure

-- You have a payment policy and terms to begin with
+- You have a clear payment policy and terms within your contract.

 - You email new clients a copy of your T&Cs and contract and verbally outline your payment terms.